14 Uncertainty

 0.451 0.0209 21.6 <0.001 0.41 0.492

-The vcov argument accepts several different string shortcuts like the one above, but it can also take a variance-covariance matrix, a function that returns such a matrix, or a formula to specify clusters.
+The vcov argument accepts several string shortcuts like the one above.
+It can also take a variance-covariance matrix, a function that returns such a matrix, or a formula to specify clusters.
+The code block below shows a few examples, but readers are encourage to consult the manual pages by typing ?hypotheses in R or help(hypotheses) in Python.

 V = sandwich::vcovHC(mod)